RDYG18/-Regression-Model-to-Improve-Resale-Value-Strategy/README.md

 - **Apple** maintains lower RAM levels, consistent with its hardware software optimization strategy.

 ---

 **Battery**

-Since smartphones have become an essential tool in our daily lives, we need devices with high battery capacity to support daily usage.
-However, as observed in the correlation heatmap and weight distribution analysis, an increase in battery capacity often results in a heavier devices.
+Does higher battery capacity lead to significantly heavier devices, and how does this trade off influence design and resale value?

- **note**: For this boxplot, I selected devices with battery capacities above 4500 mAh in order to focus on models with large batteries.
+ **note**: For this boxplot, I focused on the relationship between battery size and weight by analyzing only smartphones with **battery capacities above 4500 mAh**, allowing for a clearer comparison of **device weight across brands** with large batteries.

 ![image](https://github.com/user-attachments/assets/e466c6a6-c758-482f-ab1a-b0200c378e4e)

-Boxplot insights:
+Interpretation:

 - **Huawei**, **Lenovo**, **LG**, **Apple**, **Asus**, **Acer**, **Alcatel**, and **Samsung** show high median weights, often exceeding 400g, likely due to large batteries or heavier components.